exerro/Sheets/README.md

 In the future, a markup language (`Sheets Markup Language`) will be included, so entire views will be able to be loaded from an xml-like format.

+Check out the [wiki](https://github.com/Exerro/Sheets/wiki) for more information.

 > Note, this uses the [graphics library](https://github.com/Exerro/CC-Graphics-Library).
-> Things from the graphics library are available under the `sheets` namespace, i.e. `sheets.Button` and `sheets.Canvas`.

-Sheets is a pretty large WIP at the moment.
-Many more elements will be added, as well as layout helpers, SML, and an updated theming system.
+Also, Sheets is a pretty large WIP at the moment.
+Many more elements will be added, as well as layout helpers, and SML, so if things seem bare, it won't last long.

-### Direct graphics access.

-As sheets uses the graphics library (pretty extensively), you can do pretty much anything you would with the graphics library, with the added benefit of event handling and automatic rendering.

-Each sheet has its own canvas that you can draw to.
-Most elements leave the `onPostDraw()` callback undefined, so you can use that, or by using a plain `Sheet`, you can make use of both `onPreDraw()` and `onPostDraw()` to customise how your element looks.

-This makes making games easy as pie.
-You can make a custom `GameRenderer` class that does completely custom drawing with any number of arbitrary shapes, and put other elements over the top.
-Drawing and events are both localised, so there's no complicated code to get things to work.
-They just work.

-### Getting Started

-Take a look in the `/builds` folder.
-To use the library as an API, download `api.lua`, or to use it as a library, download `lib.lua`

-Alternatively, to use with Annex, you can download the `src` folder and place it under `sheets` in one of your include paths when building.
-By doing this, the library will not be localised to `sheets` by default.
-You'll also need to download the `src` folder of the graphics library to do this, and place that under `graphics` in one of your include paths.

-Take a look at the example application to see how things work.